Working with Views

 Setup a View (Visual Designer)

-For a View to work you have to set it up.
-You need at least a model.
+For a View to work, you have to set it up.
+It would be best if you had at least a model.
 And you need to configure one or more rules that filter out data from the model.

 To setup a view:

-If you set up a view like this you see that it will filter out: nothing, some entities, or all entities.
-This view (filtered model) you can use again as input for a visualization.
+Setting up a view like this will filter out nothing, some entities, or all entities.
+You can use this View (filtered model) again as input for a visualization.

 See an example with screenshots of creating a Simple View here.